ibm-cloud-docs/cephaas/sds_create_host.md

 Run the following command to create a new host from a host template object.
 Provide a unique host name and the name of the availability zone in your region.

+```sh
+ibmcloud software-defined-storage host-create --instanceid INSTANCEID --nqn NQN [--name NAME] [--volume-mappings VOLUME-MAPPINGS]
+```
+{: pre}

 Valid host names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Host names must begin with a lowercase letter.
 Hypens cannot be used to start or end the name.
 Host names must be unique across the entire infrastructure.
-For example, if you create two volumes with the same name in the same deployment, a `Duplicae host name` error is displayed.
+For example, if you create two volumes with the same name in the same deployment, an error `Host name already exists` is displayed.
 {: important}

-```sh
-ibmcloud software-defined-storage host-create --instanceid INSTANCEID --nqn NQN [--name NAME] [--volume-mappings VOLUME-MAPPINGS]
-```
-{: pre}

 See the following example.